10 Easy 4th of July Crafts for Kids That Spark Joy!

 10. Statue of Liberty Crown and Torch

-Preserve These 4th of July Creations Forever
+Preserve These 4th of July Crafts for Kids Long After the Holiday

 This Independence Day, let's celebrate creativity and togetherness.